42picky/42picky.github.io/docs/stories/from-sphinx-to-mkdocs.md

     This document is a work in progress, so expect to be updated as my journey continues.

-I been seeing the Sphinx documentation ecosystem aging for years, with fewer people wanting to contribute to the system each year.
+I have been seeing the Sphinx documentation ecosystem aging for years, with fewer people wanting to contribute to the system each year.
 I cannot blame them as the Sphinx is as old as the real Sphinx and it covered a huge number of use cases, some of them no longer being so relevant.

-One first move was to start using MyST parser and convert most of the documentation from ReST to markdown.
+One first move was to start using [MyST] parser and convert most of the documentation from [ReST] to [markdown].

 Most potential contributors are likely to know Markdown instead of ReST.
 Markdown also renders nicely even on GitHub, without even needing you to compile